 Q. What other equipment will I need for welding?

 A welding helmet is vital to protect the eyes and face.
 Never weld without one.
 Safety glasses are great for many workshop tasks but aren’t sufficient for welding.
-You’ll also want a welding apron and proper welding gloves.
+You’ll also want a welding apron or jacket, proper welding gloves, and quality welding boots.